18F/handbook/_pages/policies/tech-policies/security-incidents.md

 An “incident” or “information security incident” is a violation - or an imminent threat of violation - of information security or privacy policies, acceptable use policies, or standard security practices.

 If you detect any unusual or suspicious activity on your computer, DO NOT turn off your computer.
 By turning off the computer, valuable evidence may be lost.
-If you observe or suspect prohibited material or programs on GSA systems, or inappropriate use of GSA systems, report it immediately to the [GSA IT Service Desk] <a href="mailto:itservicedesk@gsa.gov?subject=Security Incident">
+If you observe or suspect prohibited material or programs on GSA systems, or inappropriate use of GSA systems, report it immediately to the <a href="mailto:itservicedesk@gsa.gov?subject=Security Incident">GSA IT Service Desk</a>.

 It is critical that you notify GSA IT within 1 hour of suspected incident and provide all available information to assist the response team with triage.
 If email is unavailable, [contact them another way](https://insite.gsa.gov/employee-resources/information-technology).